The Best Types of Life Insurance in Canada

 • The most common types of life insurance are term, whole, universal, joint, and group policies.

-• Term life insurance is the most affordable option and works well for temporary needs.
+• Term life insurance is the best option for most Canadian families and individuals

 Types of life insurance in Canada